 Keep the Fire Burning: A Better Way to Network

-I see this all the time in my coaching work.
+I see this pattern often in my coaching work.
 Smart, driven professionals often only reach out to their networks when they’re in a moment of need.
 It can feel rushed, transactional, or even opportunistic.

 Coach Tip: Tend to Your Network